Voting & Elections

 Driven by a deep compassion for seniors and those living with disabilities, and with experience as a caregiver herself, Lujan Grisham introduced and led the push for Care Corps, her legacy legislation, an innovative caregiving initiative that places volunteers in communities to provide non-medical services to seniors and individuals with disabilities.
 With this support, people can continue to live independently in their homes and communities.

 As of Jan.
-1, Lujan Grisham is 32nd governor of New Mexico.
+1, 2019 Lujan Grisham is 32nd governor of New Mexico and began serving her 2nd term in office on January 1, 2023.

 The first Latina Democratic governor in the U.S., Lujan Grisham brings to the office a lifetime of fighting against inequitable treatment and fighting for the rights of the vulnerable, all underlaid with a deep, abiding compassion for those in need of a little more.
 She campaigned on a message of pragmatic idealism, calling for enhanced investments in public education, aggressive support for a diversified state economy and creative solutions to the entrenched problems within state government.